-- 11.29 Publicly accessible urban open space, play and sports facilities all have a vital role to play in helping to promote more healthy lifestyles. - 11.30 The existing outdoor and built sports facilities, both private and public, of the Borough represent important assets serving the communities in which they are located and in some instances the wider area.
-This importance relates to their function and also the amenity value and the contribution these facilities make to providing green spaces within the area. - 11.31 Any proposal affecting an outdoor sports facility will be judged in relation to the new Playing Pitch Strategy.
-Performance Monitoring Indicator 18, in Appendix 8, sets out a target / policy outcome to achieve net gains in the provision of sports pitches and open space. - 11.32 The type and scale of sports facilities appropriate to a settlement will depend upon a number of factors: - The demand and supply factors in relation to the particular outdoor sports being catered for, for example, a combined sports facility catering for local football clubs in an area which may serve a wider area than the adjacent settlement; - The classification of the settlement within the settlement hierarchy; - The proximity of other settlements and facilities; - Accessibility and infrastructure considerations, for example, traffic impact; and - Whether there is a deficit of a particular facility. - 11.33 In terms of the development of appropriate facilities, this will be determined through evidence from the Playing Pitch Strategy process, other work with the community and sports bodies, to determine a particular club or community's needs.
-The Council is expected to introduce a Community Infrastructure Levy (CIL) and the balance between what monies are collected from Section 106 Agreements and CIL will be part of this process.
-The level of contributions will be determined through the S106 and CIL setting agenda.
-The Council will publish a list of investments in existing facilities in the Infrastructure Delivery Schedule, which will accompany the IDP. - 11.34 Developer contributions for outdoor sports facilities will be informed by the new Playing Pitch Strategy, which is being prepared in accordance with Sport England guidance.
+- 11.31 Publicly accessible urban open space, play and sports facilities all have a vital role to play in helping to promote healthier lifestyles. - 11.32 The existing outdoor and built sports facilities, both private and public, of the Borough represent important assets serving the communities in which they are located and in some instances the wider area.
+This importance relates to their function and also the amenity value and the contribution these facilities make to providing green spaces within the area. - 11.33 Any proposal affecting an outdoor sports facility will be judged in relation to the new Playing Pitch Strategy, issued in 2016.
+Performance Monitoring Indicator 18, in Appendix 8, sets out a target / policy outcome to achieve net gains in the provision of sports pitches and open space. - 11.34 The type and scale of sports facilities appropriate to a settlement will depend upon a number of factors: - The demand and supply factors in relation to the particular outdoor sports being catered for, for example, a combined sports facility catering for local football clubs in an area which may serve a wider area than the adjacent settlement; - The classification of the settlement within the settlement hierarchy; - ➤ The proximity of other settlements and facilities; - Accessibility and infrastructure considerations, for example, traffic impact; and - Whether there is a deficit of a particular sports facility. - 11.35 In terms of the development of appropriate facilities, this will be determined through evidence from the Playing Pitch Strategy process, and other work with the community and sports bodies, to determine a particular club or community's needs.
+The Council is expected to introduce a CIL and the balance between what monies are collected from Section 106 Agreements and CIL will be part of this process.
+The level of contributions will be determined through the S106 and CIL setting

+- agenda.
+The Council will publish a list of investments in existing facilities in the IDP, which comprises Appendix 2 to the IDP. - 11.36 Developer contributions for outdoor sports facilities will be informed by the new Playing Pitch Strategy, 2016, which has been prepared by Knight Kavanagh & Page (KKP) Management Consultants in accordance with Sport England's guidance (October 2013).